scikit-hep/histoprint/README.rst

                                       numbers starting at 0.
 For CSV files, the fields must be the names of the columns as specified in the first line of the file.
+                                      When plotting from ROOT files, at least one field must be specified.
+This can either be the path to a single TH1, or one or more paths to TTree branches.

       --version                       Show the version and exit.
       --help                          Show this message and exit.